 Impulse Dynamics has successfully completed three major clinical studies, the results of which have been published in leading medical journals.
-The European studies have shown CCM therapy to be safe and effective in the treatment of heart failure patients.
+The European studies have shown that the Cardiac Contractility Modulation therapy is safe and effective in the treatment of heart failure patients.
 The Optimizer system, in its previous versions, has been implanted in over 3,000 patients to date, and has accumulated over 10 years of follow up data.
 Randomized clinical trials show improved patient performance and quality of life.

-In the overall population, CCM improved peak VO2, quality of life (indexed by MLWHFQ) and NYHA but not anaerobic threshold (the study’s primary endpoint).
-Furthermore, in a pre-specified subgroup analysis consisting of about 50% of the overall population characterized by baseline EF ≥25% and NYHA III symptoms, CCM improved anaerobic threshold, peak VO2, MLWHFQ and NYHA by particularly large and statistically significant amounts (Figure below).
+In the overall population, Cardiac Contractility Modulation improved peak VO2, quality of life (indexed by MLWHFQ) and NYHA but not anaerobic threshold (the study’s primary endpoint).
+Furthermore, in a pre-specified subgroup analysis consisting of about 50% of the overall population characterized by baseline EF ≥25% and NYHA III symptoms, the therapy improved anaerobic threshold, peak VO2, MLWHFQ and NYHA by particularly large and statistically significant amounts (Figure below).

 Presented as late breaking clinical trial at American College of Cardiology annual meeting, March 2008, in Chicago.